uiuc-hpc/hpx/paper.md

 The following is an example of HPX's parallel algorithms API using execution policies as defined in the C++17 Standard [@standard2017programming].
-HPX implements all of the parallel algorithms defined therein.
-The parallel algorithms extend the classic STL algorithms by adding an additional first argument (called execution policy).
+HPX implements all the parallel algorithms defined therein.
+The parallel algorithms extend the classic STL algorithms by adding a first argument (called execution policy).
 The `hpx::execution::seq` implies sequential execution while `hpx::execution::par` will execute the algorithm in parallel.
 HPX's parallel algorithm library API is completely standards conforming.